tjheffner/jekyll-portfolio/_projects/building-blocks.markdown

 My ideal choice was to create some animated sports moments, in the vein of [Pat Ruby](http://patruby.com/animations){:target="_blank"}, but my professor was intrigued by what I meant by "isometric pixel art" and wanted to see an example.

-What resulted was some of the University of Oregon's most iconic bricks and blocks, built from the humble pixel.
+What resulted were some of the University of Oregon's most iconic bricks and blocks, built from the humble pixel.

 <div class="slideshow">
   <span class="button prevButton"> << </span>